 - A patient can prevent a crisis by realizing where he or she is sensitive for.
 People with borderline personality disorder are often vulnerable to a (potential) loss.

-- If one feels getting violently angry, it is better to withdraw from the suction, in which one reproach evokes another.
-Then one could just say not to respond at the moment.
+- When you feel getting violently angry, it is better to withdraw from the suction, in which one reproach evokes another.
+Then you could just say not to respond at the moment.

 - In case of very alternating moods and feelings, patients should better not look for a very stressful job.
 They can better work somewhat under their own level in a quiet department.

-- The contact with long-known people is important.
+- Contact with long-known people is important.
 Should something go wrong in it, it’s important to come back when the storm has calmed down.

 - The indication ‘borderline’ was introduced in 1938 by the American psychoanalyst Adolph Stern.